 Pocono Mountains, Pennsylvania

 Although the Poconos is known for romance and heart-shaped bathtubs, it’s wonderful for any type of group to seek excitement and scenic views.
 During the cold months, visit Camelback Resort for winter-themed adventures such as Galactic snow tubing and skiing.
 During the summertime, feel the rush of the great Lehigh Gorge on a whitewater rafting adventure.
 Enjoy a picturesque vintage train ride along the Reading and Northern Railroad to view high-rising cliffs, natural scenery, and wildlife.
-The Poconos also boasts plenty of beaches and riverfronts to get some swimming in!
+Click here for my Poconos Weekend Getaway Guide!

 New York, New York